katox96/BootPrep/README.md

 ## Features

-- **AI-Generated Questions:** The application uses advanced AI algorithms to generate a wide range of practice questions covering diverse topics.
+- **AI-Generated Questions:** The application uses AI to generate a wide range of practice questions covering diverse topics.

 - **User-Friendly Interface:** The intuitive and easy-to-navigate interface ensures a seamless user experience.